centrifuge/create3-gate/README.md

   of silently deploying something else.
 - **The executors need no trust**, so the phase can be split between keys, or picked up by a different one when a key becomes unavailable, without widening who can deploy what.
-- **The validator can be cold.** It is what addresses derive from, not what has to sign every transaction: it signs one commitment, or delegates even that.
+- **The signing burden follows the chain count, not the contract count.** The commitment is one transaction however many contracts it covers (~2.9M gas for those 56), so the trusted account signs eleven times rather than 616 — one per chain — and an executor key that can only produce what was committed sends the rest.
+That is what makes a hardware wallet or a Safe a realistic validator, and even those eleven signatures can go to a delegate.
-- **Addresses are the same on every chain**, and the gate enforces that rather than the script.
+- **Addresses are the same on every chain**, and the gate enforces that rather than the script — so the eleven commitments cover the same contracts at the same addresses, and are one thing to review rather than eleven.

 ## How it works